Lauro235/horizontalScroll/README.md

-# Learn In Public Series
+# horizontalScroll

-## horizontalScroll
+## Purpose of project

-### Goals and Intent

-In this project I learnt how to make a parallel scrolling website.
+In this project I learnt how to make a horizontal scrolling website.

 ### Resources